 I remember my first few weeks at the university, schedule in hand, frantically trying to find the next classroom…on time!
 Nothing seemed to be labeled correctly; buildings were only labeled on the front, but most of the time, I entered from the sides.
 I had a difficult time remembering which floor of one building led to another floor level to the adjacent building.
 You could easily waste 10 minutes or more trying to get where you need to be.

-I feel the same way about Dynamics 365 Portals.
+I feel the same way about Dynamics 365 Portals (now called Power Apps Portals).
 At the time of my introduction to Portals, I already had developed websites for over a decade.
 I knew websites.
 After taking a quick review of Portals, I knew I was in for a fairly steep learning curve.
 But why?
 The reason is because Microsoft divided up the traditional website folder architecture and page development into several areas and responsibilities to provide portal website development opportunities to the citizen developer.
 That is my take on it anyway.

 So, I walked down the wrong hallway, went through the wrong door, and entered the wrong classroom several times.
 I would slowly back out, say “Excuse me,” and try to figure out what I did to be better next time.
 Over the next few months, I determined the best routes, the ins and outs, and how most things were connected.
 I’m still learning.